ShengaoYi/Sub-meter-surfaces-albedo-prediction/README.md

 Surface albedo refers to the fraction of incoming solar radiation that is reflected by the Earth’s surface, ranging from 0 (no reflection) to 1 (total reflection).
 It is a key parameter in understanding how different land surfaces interact with solar energy.
 It also plays a critical role in shaping local microclimates.
 However, existing albedo datasets (e.g., MODIS, Sentinel-2) offer only 10–30m resolution, limiting their applicability for micro-scale thermal modeling and heat exposure assessments.

-This project develops a deep learning framework that predicts **1-meter resolution albedo** for **impervious** and **pervious** surfaces using multisource geospatial data and deep learning models.
+This project develops a deep learning framework that predicts **sub-meter (0.6m) resolution albedo** for **impervious** and **pervious** surfaces using multisource geospatial data and deep learning models.
 Outputs can support neighborhood-scale environmental planning, heat mitigation, and climate adaptation strategies.

 ---